Equity, Diversity, and InclusionMenu

 For decades, Yale Rep has provided its patrons with comprehensive accessibility services.
 In recent years, Yale Rep addressed the accessibility of its buildings for staff and artists.
 As of March 2020, Yale Rep’s rehearsal studios and all of its performance venues are wheelchair accessible for artists and audiences.

-Throughout the 2019–20 season, Yale Rep and Yale School of Drama participated in a Cultural Assessment conducted by the Maryland-based consulting firm Cook Ross to identify areas of alignment and non-alignment with our stated commitments to equity, diversity, and inclusion.
+Throughout the 2019–20 season, Yale Rep and David Geffen School of Drama participated in a Cultural Assessment conducted by the Maryland-based consulting firm Cook Ross to identify areas of alignment and non-alignment with our stated commitments to equity, diversity, and inclusion.
 The findings were sobering and will inform an upcoming strategic plan focused improving our organizational culture.

 Carmen Morgan is a Lecturer at the School of Drama and the Founder and Director of artEquity.
 Together with additional facilitators from artEquity, Carmen leads the following annual trainings for faculty, staff, students, and interns.

-The Equity, Diversity, and Inclusion Working Group (EDIWG) was created in April 2016; its membership consists of the deans of Yale School of Drama and a mix of students, Yale Rep staff, and faculty.
+The Equity, Diversity, and Inclusion Working Group (EDIWG) was created in April 2016; its membership consists of the deans of David Geffen School of Drama at Yale and a mix of students, Yale Rep staff, and faculty.
 The group holds an open, monthly or bi-monthly meeting focused on community dialogue and institutional accountability.
 As a way of encouraging participation and lowering barriers to attendance, the School and Yale Rep set aside two hours each month during which rehearsals and work study calls begin after the EDIWG meeting.
 Additionally, students who are formal members of the group are paid work-study for their efforts.
 Recent topics of discussion include faculty, staff, and student responses to Our Commitments published in June 2020, and the We See You White American Theatre Demands; presentation of the Cook Ross Cultural Assessment findings and recommendations; review of the 2019 Association of American Universities (AAU) Campus Climate Survey on Sexual Misconduct findings; and discussions on the practice and philosophy of Land Acknowledgement.